Absence of cross-sublattice spin pumping and spin-transfer torques in collinear antiferromagnets: Microscopic calculations

-The microscopic mechanism underlying $G^{mm}$ and $G^{nn}$ is the spin-dependent scattering of electrons off a fully compensated AFM/NM interface.
-Without losing generality, let us consider a simple cubic lattice as illustrated in Fig.~\ref{fig:interface}.
-Following the wavefunction matching method detailed in Chapter 4 of Ref.~\cite{Cheng2014aspects}, we shall determine the scattering matrix $\mathbb{S}$ of the form
+The microscopic origin of $G^{mm}$ and $G^{nn}$ pertains to the spin-dependent scattering of electrons off an AFM/NM interface.
+Without losing generality, we consider a fully compensated interfacce with a simple cubic lattice~\cite{notelattice} as schematically illustrated in Fig.~\ref{fig:interface}.
+Here we ignore interfacial roughness because it incurs a random spin distribution that destroys the periodic magnetic structure in the lateral dimension, thus invalidating any meaningful band calculation.
+Following the wavefunction matching approach detailed in Chapter 4 of Ref.~\cite{Cheng2014aspects}, we shall determine the scattering matrix $\mathbb{S}$ of the form

 where each block is a $2\times2$ matrix in the spin space and $\pm$ accounts for the sublattice (pseudo-spin) degree of freedom.
-Under the adiabatic condition (\textit{i.e.}, the dynamics of $\bm{m}$ and $\bm{n}$ is much slower than the electron relaxation), we have
+Under the adiabatic condition (\textit{i.e.}, the dynamics of $\bm{m}$ and $\bm{n}$ is much slower than the electron relaxation), we have~\cite{Notelinear}

-where $\bm{\sigma}=\{\sigma_x,\sigma_y,\sigma_z\}$ is the vectorial Pauli spin matrices and $\sigma_0$ is the identity matrix.
-The specific expressions of $S_0^{\pm\pm}$, $S_m^{\pm\mp}$, $S_n$ and $S_{mn}$ in terms of the crystal momentum and other material parameters are listed in the Supplementary Material.
+where $\bm{\sigma}=\{\sigma_x,\sigma_y,\sigma_z\}$ is the vector of Pauli spin matrices and $\sigma_0$ is the identity matrix.
+The complete expressions of $S_0^{\pm\pm}$, $S_m^{\pm\mp}$, $S_n$ and $S_{mn}$ in terms of the crystal momentum and other material parameters are provided in the Supplementary Material~\cite{SM}.
 If we turn to the collinear regime, $|\bm{n}^2|\approx1$ and $|\bm{m}^2|\ll1$, only $S_0^{\pm\pm}$ and $S_n$ in Eqs.~\eqref{eq:scatter_decompose} will remain essential, then the spin-flip scattering will be necessarily accompanied by the reversal of pseudo-spin~\cite{HaneyMacD}.
-When we go beyond the collinear regime, however, the locking between spin and pseudo-spin will be lifted.
+If we go beyond the collinear regime, however, the locking between spin and pseudo-spin will be lifted.
 We also notice that previous studies assumed $S_m^{\pm\mp}\approx S_n$ in the collinear regime without a rigorous justification~\cite{Cheng2014PRL,Cheng2014aspects}, so here in a general context we treat all components in Eq.~\eqref{eq:scatter_decompose} as independent quantities.

 The pumped spin current polarized in the $j$ direction ($j=x,y,z$) can be calculated by~\cite{Cheng2014PRL,Cheng2014aspects}

 which, after some tedious algebra, ends up with